- Art Wall

 Like the Visual Arts program, the music program is engaging, creative and collaborative.
 It is also designed to develop skills, knowledge and strategies that are applicable to all subjects.

-Situated as we are in the heart of the city, Howlett Academy students attend exhibitions and programming, when applicable to the curriculum, organized at the Royal Ontario Museum, the Ontario Science Centre, the Art Gallery of Ontario, City Hall, University of Toronto Planetarium, Koerner Hall and the MacMillan Theatre.
+Situated as we are in the heart of the city, Howlett Academy students attend exhibitions and programming, when applicable to the curriculum, organized at the Royal Ontario Museum, the Ontario Science Centre, the Art Gallery of Ontario, City Hall, High Park, and the Harbourfront Centre.